Grand Teton Elopement Planning Guide

 The park permit is $200 and needs to be secured at least two weeks prior to your wedding day.
 All the information you need for your park permit can be found at this link.
 The application will ask where you'd like to have your wedding ceremony.
-Some locations, like Schwabacher Landing, are very busy so you'll want to reserve as soon as possible.
+Some locations, like Schwabacher Landing and Colter Bay, are very busy so you'll want to reserve as soon as possible.
 If you don't already have a site in mind, check with your photographer for some suggestions.

 Your Wyoming marriage license needs to be obtained in person on a weekday prior to your ceremony, but it's easy.
 Go here for everything you will need.
 This page conveniently also offers a list of local officiants.

 4. Book Your Travel

 If you are coming and going from the Tetons, you'll fly into Jackson Hole Airport (JAC) in Jackson, Wyoming.
 If you have a few extra days you may consider adding some time in Yellowstone National Park, which is just north of Grand Teton.
 If Yellowstone will be part of your trip, flying into or out of Bozeman is also an option.